profoundinventions/php-houdini/simple-array-patterns.rst

 In order for an array pattern to generate a completion, both the name and type have to be matched (but see below for an exception to this).

-So, in this example, two non-static methods will be autocompleted for the ``SimpleArrayPatternExample`` instances.
+So, in this example, one non-static methods will be autocompleted for the ``SimpleExample`` instances.

 .. note::